 - Be direct.
 “It’s been so lovely talking about xyz with you!
 Have a wonderful evening.”
 Then just leave the conversation.
 Chances are, they’ll be relieved you gave them an out.

 - Get a refill.
 Feeling hungry or thirsty?
 “It’s been great to catch up.
-I heard the cheese plate is fantastic, would you like anything?”
-Most of the time, when you hear these magic words, your conversation has wrapped up and it’s time to move on.
+I heard the cheese plate is fantastic.
+Would you like anything?”
+Most of the time, when you hear these magic words, your conversation has wrapped up, and it’s time to move on.
+It’s never a bad idea to stay hydrated with another drink at a dinner party.

 - Nature calls.
 Someone might genuinely have to go to the bathroom, but it’s another conversation-avoidance code.
 I once had someone tell me they had to go to the bathroom three times when we had only talked for a minute or two.
 Message received!
 (Of course, they probably really did need to go.
 Right?)